Modern Architecture in the U.S.

 Portland - In a city of books, The City of Books: Powell's.
 (The Burnside Street location is said to be the world's largest bookstore.)

 southwest of Redmond - You'll probably make a wrong turn or two, but it's worth it: The Petersen Rock Gardens.
-(Folk art environment)
+(NOTE: As of late 2016, the Petersen was report to be closed for restoration.)

 Silverton - Moved from its original location and relocated adjacent to the beautiful Oregon Garden, Frank Lloyd Wright's Gordon House has been restored and is now open to public.